bogdansoft/notes/java_classes.md

 non-sealed | A subclass of a sealed class permits potentially unnamed subclasses. static | Used for static nested classes defined within a class.

-Trying to declare a top-level class with protected or private class will lead to a compiler error, though:
+Trying to declare a top-level class with protected or private class will lead to a compiler error, though:
 ```
 // ClownFish.java
 protected class ClownFish{} // DOES NOT COMPILE